OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/assembled_jacobian.rst

     details on how to best select which type of Jacobian to use.

-To use an assembled Jacobian, you set the :code:`assembled_jac` option of the linear solver that will own it.
-There are two options to choose from, `dense` and `csc`.
+To use an assembled Jacobian, you set the :code:`assemble_jac` option of the linear solver that will own it to True.
+The type of the assembled jacobian will be determined by the value of :code:`options['assembled_jac_type']` in the solver's containing system.
+There are two options of 'assembled_jac_type' to choose from, `dense` and `csc`.
 For example:

 .. code-block:: python

+    model.options['assembled_jac_type'] = 'dense'
-    model.linear_solver = DirectSolver(assembled_jac='csc')
+    model.linear_solver = DirectSolver(assemble_jac=True)

-If you are unsure of which one to use, try `csc` first.
+'csc' is the default, and you should try that first if you're not sure of which one to use.
 Most problems, even if they have dense sub-Jacobians from each component, are fairly sparse at the model level and the :ref:`DirectSolver<directsolver>` will usually be much faster with a sparse factorization.

 .. note::